 Obsession with Lennon

 Chapman was born in Fort Worth, Texas on May 10, 1955.
 In a cruel, yet predictable turn of events, par for the course of the abuse cycle, Chapman witnessed his mother being abused at the hands of his father from a young age.
 At school, trouble followed.
 He was bullied and often skipped school.
-At one pint, he ran away and lived in Atlanta for two weeks on the street.
+At one point, he ran away and lived in Atlanta for two weeks on the street.
 This was just the beginning of this pattern in his life.

 Mark Chapman was a huge Beatles fan.
 He felt similarly to John Lennon, but in a way that was somewhat strange.
 He felt similar to Lennon because of what he described as his ‘alienation from society’.
-During on LDS trip, Chapman even fell under the delusion of and told his friend that he had become John Lennon.
+During on LDS trip, Chapman even fell under the delusion and told his friend that he had become John Lennon.
 However, that love dissipated when the London Evening Standard interview featured Lennon saying that the Beatles were ‘more popular than Jesus‘ in 1966.
 Suddenly the mega-fan was mega-mad.
 However, he let it simmer. on the back burner.
 After reading John Lennon: One Day at a Time in 1980, Chapman’s obsession turned into hatred of Lennon.
-To Chapman, Lennon had become a figure who “espoused virtues and ideals that he didn’t practice”.
+To Chapman, Lennon had become a figure who “espoused virtues and ideals that he didn?t practice”.
 This new-found hatred turned into wanting to kill John Lennon.

 Instability and The Catcher in the Rye Conspiracy